About the Program

 - Be affordable to implement and free for the public to enjoy.

-Check out these projects for some inspiration.
+Check out the ‘Changemakers’ page for some inspiration

 Yes, we encourage applications for both new and existing projects.
 If your project is already underway, your application should demonstrate how your participation in the program will help you scale up or advance the goals of your current work.